neuger-digital/digital-team-standards/video.md

 Transcripts are nice to have, but only required for video in WCAG 2.1 AAA (we usually only target AA).
 Transcripts have an added SEO benefit.

-When creating subtitles, you can create a separate VTT file for each langauge.
+When creating subtitles, you can create a separate VTT file for each language.

 ### Example